Two RV Gypsies: Full-Time RVers

 the famous viewing bridge

-View from the bridge - when we got there a lot of professional photographers with big fancy cameras were set up facing this side of the bridge so that is where we thought the bears would come from.
+Below: View from the bridge.
+When the two RV Gypsies arrived at the bridge, there were a lot of professional photographers with big fancy cameras set up facing this side of the bridge so that is where the two RV Gypsies thought the bears would come from.
 Wrong - they came from the street!

 the backside of the river